rayct/useful-scripts/bt-battery-status/program-structure.md

 ExecStart=/bin/bash /path/to/bt-battery.sh
 ```

-> Replace `/path/to/bt-battery.sh` with absolute path.
+> Replace `/path/to/bt-battery.sh` with the absolute path to your script.

 ---